WEHI-RCPStudentInternship/WEHI-RCPStudentInternship.github.io/faq.md

 ### Early Drafts

 It is important to provide an early draft and a late draft to your supervisors for both the final presentation and the fast-track report.
+The early draft for the presentation can be done in 15 minutes, it is a skeleton where it is just the slide titles to make sure the supervisor understands your narrative.
+For the fast track report, just work on 1 or 2 sections for 15 minutes and then show it to your supervisor.

-The early draft is to make sure you are on the right track, and the late draft is to polish things.
+It is to make sure you are on the right track, and the late draft is to polish things.
 Please put them into Teams Files / Sharepoint so that they can be commented on directly by your supervisors.
 This can be reviewed by your supervisor in your weekly project meeting one week before your final presentation.

 ### Final Presentation